cfengine/documentation/reference/enterprise-api-ref/sql-schema.markdown

     Timestamp of last cf-agent execution on the host.

 * **LastAgentExecutionStatus** *(`OK`/`FAIL`)*
-    Cf-agent execution status.
+    cf-agent execution status.
 In case cf-agent will not execute within 3x `AgentExecutionInterval` from last execution, status will be set to `FAIL`.
 Failure may indicate cf-execd issues, or cf-agent crashes.

 **Example query:**